-The Presa will need slightly more food than the Pitbull at 3 cups a day, whereas the Pitbull will only require 2 ½ cups of food a day.
+The Presa will need slightly more food than the Pitbull at 3 cups a day, whereas the Pitbull only requires 2 ½ cups of Pitbull age-appropriate dry kibble each day.
 Giving your pup top quality kibble is the easiest way to keep him in a healthy condition.

 Thankfully, as these guys require a bit more effort in the other areas, their grooming needs are relatively easy.
 Neither have an undercoat and so they shed little, a regular brush once a week will keep the Pitbull looking healthy and shiny, and the Presa could do with two brushes a week as his hair is a little courser.
 A bath once every two months will be adequate enough to keep them clean as neither of them have a strong doggy odor.

 The Presa costs on average, between $1,800 and $2,000, from a reputable breeder, whereas the Pitbull costs between $800 and $1,000.
 One of the reasons for the significant price difference is because of supply and demand.
 Rescue centers are inundated with homeless Pitbull’s, whereas Presa Canario pups and breeders are quite rare to find.